-Investing in the future: CAL brings ‘Harvard-inspired leadership’ to Filipino scholars
+Investing in the future: CAL brings ‘Adaptive Leadership’ to Filipino scholars

-MANILA, August 5, 2019 — Taking a quick break from giving leadership programs to senior and mid-level managers, the Center for Asia Leadership (CAL) is investing in the leaders of the future by organizing a conference featuring leadership and innovation frameworks and ideas from Harvard University, for more than two hundred Filipino scholars, on Aug.
+MANILA, August 5, 2019 — Taking a quick break from giving leadership programs to senior and mid-level managers, the Center for Asia Leadership (CAL) is investing in the leaders of the future by organizing a conference featuring leadership and innovation frameworks and ideas from Ivy League universities, for more than two hundred Filipino scholars, on Aug.
 8 in Taguig City.

 Carrying the theme “Tools and Strategies to Face a Complex and Uncertain World,” the Asia Leadership Youth Conference (ALYC) aims to expose participants, who wish to develop confidence in their leadership potential, to real-life leadership situations.
 The participants will get the chance to actively participate and engage with their peers and CAL Teaching Fellows through a mixture of plenary sessions and interactive workshops.